alanyongy/tft-matchup-predictor/README.md

-# 📊 TFT Matchup Predictor (2021)
+# 📊 Real-Time Opponent Predictor for Teamfight Tactics (2021)
 ![](writeup-assets/ScriptOverlay.png)
-A lightweight tool built in AutoHotKey (AHK) to predict upcoming opponents in *Teamfight Tactics* by reading on-screen UI elements with a custom Optical Character Recognition (OCR) system.
-Used personally in high-ranked matches until *Riot Games* implemented the same feature in-game.
+A lightweight tool built in AutoHotKey (AHK) to predict upcoming opponents in Teamfight Tactics by reading on-screen UI elements with a custom Optical Character Recognition (OCR) system.

 ---

 ### 🔧 Background
 *Teamfight Tactics* pits 8 players in ongoing 1v1 rounds, where each matchup is randomly drawn from a deterministic subset of opponents.
-This tool identifies that subset and overlays a visual indicator on valid upcoming opponents.
+This tool identifies that subset and overlays a visual indicator on the corresponding opponents.

 **Why it matters:**
 While players can theoretically predict matchups manually, doing so mid-game is time consuming, error-prone, and impractical.
-Automating this process allows the player to focus on their gameplay, and enables strategically positioning for the boards they're matching up against.
+Automating this process allows the player to focus on other aspects of gameplay, as well as enables strategically positioning for the opponents they're matching up against.

 ---

 ### 🎯 Key Features
-- Custom OCR implementation via AHK’s `ImageSearch` for multi-font name detection
+- Developed a custom OCR pipeline leveraging AutoHotKey’s `ImageSearch` to recognize multi-font player names in real-time.
-- Dynamic overlay showing next-round opponents in real‐time
+- Implemented a dynamic overlay to display next-round opponents in real-time
-- Automatic calibration using fixed on-screen UI anchors
+- Built an automatic calibration system using fixed on-screen UI anchors
-- Adaptation to player deaths and lobby sorting rules
+- Designed logic to adapt to player deaths and lobby sorting rules in real-time

 &nbsp;
 # 🧠 Implementation Overview